 Registration fee as well as course fee information is available from the student fees division only.
 Academic departments are not involved in student fee related matters.
-Enquiries and requests for quotes can be directed to: studentaccounts@sun.ac.za or Mr Sean Davidse: seand@sun.ac.za.
+Enquiries and requests for quotes can be directed to: studentaccounts@sun.ac.za.

 13 General